This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 One animal study conducted in 2010 found that after rats were given high levels of barley for a seven-week period, the addition of barley helped reduce their weight, decreased hepatic lipid (fat) accumulation and improved insulin sensitivity compared to the rats not consuming barley.

 Another animal study conducted in 2014 found similar positive effects of adding barley to the diet.
-Because of its special fiber compounds, barley nutrition has even been found to help control blood sugar levels better than other whole grains, like oats for example.
+Because of its special fiber compounds, barley nutrition has even been found to help control blood sugar levels better than other whole grains, like oats.

 5. Helps Lower High Cholesterol